 High Cholesterol, Osteoartheritis, Pruritus, Stomach complaints, Skin wounds, Cancers, Depression, Gum disease, IBS, TB, headaches, and many more.

 Curcumin’s medicinal properties cannot be achieved by consuming turmeric alone.
 This is because of its poor bioavailabilty due to its rapid metabolism in the liver and intestinal wall.
 However, it is interesting to note that when used with freshly crushed black pepper, its bioavailabilty increases by approximately 20 times.

 You can find more information on medical uses for Turmeric here.

 Cooking with turmeric

 Beneficial in its cooked form or eaten raw, Turmeric should be in every pantry.
 It contains beta-carotene, calcium, flavonoids, iron, niacin, potassium, zinc and other nutrients.

-Here is a recipe for Turmeric pickle which will keep in your refrigerator for a couple of months.
+Try this recipe for Turmeric Pickle which will keep in your refrigerator for a couple of months.